k0ste/ansible-role-openvpn-ldap/README.md

     persist_tun: 'true'
 # A helper directive designed to simplify the expression of 'ping' and
 # 'ping-restart'.
 This option can be used on both client and server side, but
-# it is enough to add this on the server side as it will push appropriate –ping and –ping-restart options to the client.
-If used on both server and client, the values pushed from server will override the client local values.
-The timeout argument
+# it is enough to add this on the server side as it will push appropriate --ping
+# and --ping-restart options to the client.
+If used on both server and client,
+# the values pushed from server will override the client local values.
+The
-# will be twice as long on the server side.
-This ensures that a timeout is
+# timeout argument will be twice as long on the server side.
+This ensures that
-# detected on client side before the server side drops the connection.
-For
+# a timeout is detected on client side before the server side drops the
-# example, "keepalive: 10 60" expands as follows:
+# connection.
+For example, "keepalive: 10 60" expands as follows:
 # if mode server:
 #   ping 10                    # Argument: interval
 #   ping-restart 120           # Argument: timeout*2
 #   push "ping 10"             # Argument: interval
 #   push "ping-restart 60"     # Argument: timeout
 # else
 #   ping 10                    # Argument: interval
 #   ping-restart 60            # Argument: timeout
     keepalive: '10 60'
 # Limit server to a maximum of concurrent clients.
     max_clients: '250'